connorcarpenter/spruce_id_take_home/README.md

 This assignment should not take more than 4 hours.
 At the end you should send a link to a repo or a tarball of it, with a README with some instructions on how to run the demo.

+### How to Run:
+- Clone this repository
+- Navigate into the repository directory
+- Run ```cargo test --package tests```
+- TODO: more logging while testing to better track what is happening